Showdown looms in Italy as caretaker PM assembles team - Journal du Cameroun

 He said an impeachment trial for Mattarella, 76, would be “almost a certainty”.

-Most analysts however say impeachment is only possible in cases of “high treason” or constitutional breaches.
+Most analysts however say such calls have little chance of success as impeachment is only possible in cases of “high treason” or constitutional breaches.

 “President Mattarella has only exercised his constitutional powers”, said Massimo Luciani, president of the Italian Constitutionalists Association.